Story: Kang Hyeon-su (Park Yong-ha) has made a few wrong financial decisions and is just about to commit suicide when he changes his

 existence of some individuals.

 As in every movie about a big coup the focus first lies on the team whose different members have to be introduced.
 And here the director makes use of some clichés.
 Hyeon-su is the outsider brought into play and one of the good guys forced to be part of this whole operation.
 Mastermind of the whole job is a charismatic and always cool-looking boss who is actually coming out of the gangster milieu but at some point thought that it would be nice to open a business company with a little bit more style.
 Since that time he wears shoes with his name's initials on their sole.
 Then there is Min-hyeong who is absolutely not happy about the newcomer as he is the one who cost him a good amount of money during the former deal.
 There is an unexpected funny element finding its way into the movie with Brian Choi who is using English in every other sentence and grinds his bosses gear by doing so.
 Also, this is the first time in a Korean movie that a Korean speaks perfect English!
-However, it's in fact so good that we have to assume that Kim Joon-seong either actually has been brought up abroad or took some cheap flights to live abroad for a while.
+However, it's in fact so good that we have to assume that Kim Joon-seong either actually has been brought up abroad to live abroad for a while.

 Then there is also Kim Min-jeong ("Flying Boys", "The Forbidden Quest") as Yoo Seo-yeon.
 Her big round eyes instantly awaken men's protective instinct, and this even though she is a calculating and oftentimes rather cold businesswoman, who didn't get into the position she is in now by mere luck.
 She is always one step ahead of her colleagues and only starts to defrost when she meets the more childish Hyeon-su.
 Towards the end there is almost a love relationship unfolding, but the movie only hints at it so that you don't need to worry about the film becoming a drama in the end.
 "The Scam" is a stock market thriller and also doesn't try to be anything else.
 And that's a good thing.
 Even though this statement maybe has to be relativized in the respect that director Lee Ho-jae tries to appeal to morality at the end.
 Especially the epilogue that is inserted into the end credits and feels truely out of place stresses this.
 But how can Lee talk about morality when he introduces us to characters who stand completely outside of such borders?